JDT0wn/Jeff_T/README.md

 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am currently looking to transition from field work to the world of IT with a focus in cybersecurity.
+Hi my name is Jefferu Townsend and I am currently working towards transitioning into the IT field with the goal of becoming a cybersecurity professional.
+I have been around computers my entire life and I love to tinker with new technology as it comes along so i figured that I should get into the Industry so that i can feel like im getting paid to do the things that I have loved doing since I was a child.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey into computer technology has led me to develop a passion for networking and cybersecurity, and I am now eager to transition into this field, specifically looking to become a Security Analyst!

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]